lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 1980	ESTC database available via British Library BLAISE \[British LibraryAutomated Information SErvice\]

+1981	Research Publications, Inc begins microfilming books

 1981	ESTC database available via US Research Libraries Group RLIN \[Research Libraries Information Network\] system

 1983	ESTC catalogue of BL holdings and indexes published in microform

+1983	*Eighteenth Century Collection* microfilm produced by Research Publications, Inc

 1985	ESTC online databases in RLIN and BLAISE upgraded to allow dynamic updates to a single shared file

 1986	Second edition, vol 2, of Wing’s STC

-1987	ESTC expanded scope to add all print prior to 1700, changing its name to the English Short Title Catalogue
+1987	ESTC expanded scope to add all print prior to 1700, changing its name to the English Short Title Catalogue.
+Information from Wing and STC is added to ESTC.

 1989	Project Gutenberg completes its tenth book, the King James Bible

+1991	End of second edition of Pollard & Redgrave STC, 1475-1640

-1991	Exhaustive index to Wing’s STC --- after which Bibliographical Society no longer supported Wing
+1991?
+Exhaustive index to Wing’s STC --- after which Bibliographical Society no longer supported Wing

 1992	ESTC expanded scope to add serials